What are leasehold management fees and service charges?

 Fees will vary depending on the size of the property and how much work the manager or landlord plans to do on the property.

-You can expect your fees to go towards paying for overheads such as office space, as well as their day-to-day work of collecting service fees, administering bank accounts, sorting out buildings insurance and inspecting the property when any major structural work is required.
+You can expect your fees to go towards paying for overheads such as office space, as well as their day-to-day work of collecting service fees, handling finances, arranging maintenance inspecting the property when any major structural work is required.

-Landlords with multiple properties may pay a management company to carry out these works, in which case the fees will be used by the latter to cover costs.
+Landlords may pay a management company to carry out these tasks, in which case the fees will be used by the latter to cover costs.

-In short, management fees cover the administrative work required when spending service charges to maintain the building and cover its costs.
+In short, management fees cover the administration service charges and the work involved in managing and maintaining the building.

 Are leasehold management fees the same as service charges?

-Management fees tend to be a ring-fenced part of the service charge.
-As such, while you will pay a set fee each month, the money a landlord takes will be split between the costs of maintaining the building (the service charge) and the cost of managing the building (the management fee).
+Management fees tend to be a distinct part of the service charge.
+As such, the fee you pay will be split between the costs of maintaining the building (the service charge) and the cost of managing it (the management fee).

 As a leaseholder, you have the legal right to see a breakdown of the service charge from your landlord.
 Landlords must also allow for the inspection of invoices and receipts and cannot refuse to give a summary to leaseholders.

 While landlords are not legally obliged to share a budget for the year with leaseholders, a code of practice makes clear they should do so.
-This will provide an estimate, which can then be revised when actual costs are incurred.
+This will provide an estimate of expected costs, which can then be revised later to reflect the actual amount spent.

 Why do I have to pay a service charge?